 Date Ref.
-Description October 2019 Heat pump included in financial data for geothermal plants May 2019 Variable O&M adjusted to include electricity consumption
+Description April 2020 Updated qualitative description and datasheets.
+Datasheets now divided in 1200 m and 2000 m depth, electric- and absorption heat pumps and 2 different district heating temperatures.
+October 2019 Heat pump included in financial data for geothermal plants May 2019 Variable O&M adjusted to include electricity consumption April 2019 First published

-A Geothermal district heating plant extracts heat from underground water reservoirs.
-Each plant consists of a set of wells, a heat exchanger and possibly a heat pump.
+A Geothermal district heating (DH) plant extracts heat from underground water reservoirs.
+Each plant consists of a number of wells and installations on the surface.
 Hot water (called the brine) is pumped from deep underground natural occurring reservoirs.
-The brine has a temperature below 100°C and the heat is then extracted using a heat exchanger and possibly a heat pump.
+The brine has a temperature below 100 °C and the heat is extracted using a heat exchanger and possibly a heat pump.
 Afterwards the heat depleted brine is returned to the reservoir.
-The scope for this catalogue is on classic doublet systems, as the data regarding e.g. Enhanced geothermal systems (EGS) or Hot Dry Rock (HDR) is still very sparse, cf. the section on Research and development perspectives.
+The scope for this chapter is geothermal plants exploiting permeable sandstone reservoirs, as the data regarding e.g. Enhanced geothermal systems (EGS) or Hot Dry Rock (HDR) is still very sparse, cf. the section on Research and development perspectives.